-To obtain a router certificate from the certification authority (CA), use the crypto ca enroll command in EXEC mode.
+To obtain a router certificate from the certification authority (CA), use the crypto ca enroll command.

-crypto ca enroll ca-name
+Syntax Description ca-name Name of the CA Server.

+Command Default None

+Command Modes XR EXEC

+Command History Release Modification

+Release 5.0.0 This command was introduced.

-To use this command, you must be in a user group associated with a task group that includes appropriate task IDs.
-If the user group assignment is preventing you from using a command, contact your AAA administrator for assistance.
+Usage Guidelines ust be in a user group associated with a task group that includes appropriate task nent is preventing you from using a command, contact your AAA administrator

-Use the crypto ca enroll command to request certificates from the CA for the Rivest, Shamir, and Adelman (RSA) key pairs for the router defined by the rsakeypair, on page 225 command in trustpoint configuration mode.
-If no rsakeypair, on page 225 command is configured for the current trustpoint, the default RSA key pair is used for enrollment.
+Use the crypto ca enroll command to request certificates from the CA for the Rivest, Shamir, and Adelman (RSA) key pairs for the router defined by the rsakeypair, on page 151 command in trustpoint configuration mode.
+If no rsakeypair, on page 151 command is configured for the current trustpoint, the default RSA key pair is used for enrollment.
 This task is also known as enrolling with the CA. (Enrolling and obtaining certificates are two separate events, but they both occur when the crypto ca enroll command is issued.)
 When using manual enrollment, these two operations occur separately.